kugurerdem/rugu.dev/content/english/blog/corne/index.md

   - corne-with-white-case.jpg
 ---

-I built my own Corne keyboard around six months ago.
+I built my own Corne keyboard around six months ago in July.
+I have been using it ever since.
 I have been using it ever since July.
 Although I am no expert on split keyboards, I accumulated a fair amount of observations during this whole process.
 I thought that if I wrote down my experiences, they might still be of interest to people who are considering whether to try a split keyboard.
 Or, if they are already using one, maybe they can also benefit from some of the tricks that helped me a lot.
 So, here it is: a blog post about how and why I built my own Corne keyboard, the things I learned and applied to improve my ergonomics over the last 6 months.

 ![](./corne-with-white-case.jpg#75persize)